 in 2016, the Monona City Council approved an ordinance change allowing dogs in parks on-leash, under owner control with some restrictions.
 Dogs are not allowed in playground areas, park shelters, beaches, or fenced athletic areas.
 All dogs must be licensed.
 Read the complete ordinance here.

-A new one-acre off-leash dog park is now open at 851 Femrite Drive (corner of Femrite Drive/Edna Taylor Parkway) next to the Public Works Garage!
-Please note the following rules for the Dog Park:
+Monona's one-acre off-leash dog park is located at 851 Femrite Drive (corner of Femrite Drive/Edna Taylor Parkway) next to the Public Works Garage.

 Users of this facility do so at their own risk.
 City of Monona is not liable for any damage or injury to humans or pets.